box/box-windows-sdk-v2/CONTRIBUTING.md

 #### Commit Types

 "Semantic versioning" means that changes to the version number of the package (e.g. `3.42.11` to `3.43.0`) are done according to rules that indicate how the change will affect consumers.
-Read more on the [semver page](https://semver.org/).
+Read more on the [SemVer page](https://semver.org/).

 The version number is broken into 3 positions &mdash; `Major.Minor.Patch`.
 In semantic release terms, changes to the numbers follow `Breaking.Feature.Fix`.
 The `release` script parses commit messages and decides what type of release to make based on the types of commits detected since the last release.